 Besides fruit and the sugar syrup mixture, there isn’t much else that goes into making this recipe.
 Here is what you’ll need:

 - Granulated sugar.
 It’s the primary base for sugar syrup.
+Brown sugar and coconut sugar also work.

-How to make tangulu
+How to make tanghulu

+Step 1- Prep the basics.
+Start by lining a baking sheet with parchment paper and set it aside.
 Wash and dry the grapes and strawberries.
 Peel the mandarin and remove as much pith as possible.

-Add sugar, corn syrup, honey, and ¼ cup of water to a saucepan.
+Step 2- Make sugar syrup.
+Add sugar, corn syrup, honey, and ¼ cup of water to a saucepan and stir gently.
 Boil the mixture and continue heating and medium-high heat until the syrup reaches 300F.
 Check the temperature with a candy thermometer.

+Step 3- Skewer the fruit.
 Then, skewer the fruit without twisting any pieces.
 I like to keep the fruit separate, but you can use a variety of mixed ones on each skewer.

+Step 4- coat the fruit with sugar syrup.
 When the syrup is ready, remove the pan from the heat.
-Dip the fruit into the sugar syrup to coat it completely.
+Dip the fruit into the sugar mixture to coat it completely.
 Once done, shake the excess syrup, put the skewer on the lined baking sheet, and allow to harden it for 10 minutes.
 Repeat the same process with each skewer.

-- Use fresh and firm fruit: The key to making perfect tanghulu is to use firm fruit that is not overly ripe.
+- Use fresh and firm fruit.
+The key to making perfect tanghulu is to use firm fruit that is not overly ripe.
 This will ensure that the fruit holds its shape and doesn’t become mushy when coated with the syrup.

-- Work quickly: Once the syrup is ready, move quickly to coat the fruit with the hot mixture before it begins to harden.
+- Work quickly.
+Once the syrup is ready, move quickly to coat the fruit with the hot mixture before it begins to harden.
 This will ensure the syrup doesn’t cool down and become too thick, which makes coating the fruit easier.

 Storage instructions